Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Discussion

-\textbf{Seasonality management.} The Fourier terms in our BDARMA specification capture regular seasonal patterns in both origin composition and compositional volatility, for example, increased European travel to Mediterranean destinations during summer months with tighter concentration around expected patterns.
-Understanding these patterns enables better alignment of marketing campaigns, staffing, and infrastructure utilization with anticipated demand composition.
+\textbf{Marketing budget allocation across source markets.} DMOs and hospitality businesses set source-market campaign budgets on quarterly or annual cycles, committing spend to specific markets months before the travel season opens.
+Booking composition is especially useful in this context because it is observed ahead of stays.
+Our results show that BDARMA models capture directional shifts in origin composition with meaningful accuracy at 1--6 month horizons, particularly for compositionally diverse destinations like EMEA.
+A DMO observing BDARMA forecasts signaling an upward trend in the German share of current booking flows and a declining UK share for a Mediterranean destination has actionable information: redirect campaign spend, airline partnerships, and travel fair attendance toward the German market before the season, not after it.
+The 27\% error reduction over na\"{i}ve methods for EMEA suggests these forecasts are precise enough to meaningfully inform such decisions rather than simply confirming what historical trends already suggest.

+\textbf{Concentration risk monitoring.} The pandemic provided a stark illustration of the fragility that builds when origin portfolios become concentrated.
+As documented in Section~\ref{sec:results}, the Chinese-origin share of bookings into APAC collapsed by over 30 percentage points virtually overnight, devastating destinations that had allowed their origin mix to concentrate in a single source market.
+Aggregate volume forecasts provide no warning of this vulnerability because they do not capture the competitive structure of the origin portfolio.
+Probabilistic BDARMA forecasts do: the Dirichlet predictive distribution provides explicit uncertainty quantification over the full composition, enabling destinations to monitor concentration trends and stress-test their exposure to individual source market disruptions before a shock materializes.
+A destination tracking its HHI trajectory alongside BDARMA forecasts has a forward-looking early warning system that pure volume forecasting cannot provide.

+\textbf{Operational planning at the property level.} Hospitality businesses face staffing, amenity, and service design decisions that are difficult to reverse on short notice.
+A resort anticipating a shift toward Korean-origin guests in its forward booking pipeline can hire Korean-speaking staff, adjust food and beverage offerings, and brief front-of-house teams in advance rather than scrambling mid-season.
+Our seasonal precision specification is directly relevant here: by capturing systematic variation in compositional volatility across months, BDARMA forecasts can convey not only the expected origin mix but also how much uncertainty surrounds that expectation.
+A forecast with tight precision in peak summer months supports more confident operational commitments, while wider predictive intervals in shoulder seasons appropriately counsel flexibility.
+The present paper illustrates this uncertainty with predictive intervals rather than a full calibration study, but the Bayesian specification is designed to support exactly that kind of forward-looking risk assessment.

-\textbf{Long-term strategic planning.} While our forecast evaluation focused on 1--6 month horizons, the BDARMA framework can generate longer-term probabilistic projections.
-These can inform strategic decisions about market development, language capabilities, and partnership strategies with origin-market travel intermediaries.
+Beyond these three use cases, the BDARMA framework can generate longer-horizon probabilistic projections to support strategic decisions about market development, language capabilities, and partnership strategies with origin-market travel intermediaries.
+The finding that BDARMA's advantage is concentrated in compositionally diverse markets, with limited gains where one origin dominates as in NAMER, provides practical guidance on where the investment in model complexity is most warranted.